rushikesh0007/Market-Aware-Crop-Recommendation/README.md

 ## 📬 Questions?

-If something's broken or you're not sure about something, just message Yash before editing shared files like `data/market_prices.csv` or `crop_model.pkl` — those affect everyone.
+If something's broken or you're not sure about something, just message me before editing shared files like `data/market_prices.csv` or `crop_model.pkl` — those affect everyone.